Deadpool (video game): Marketing

 High Moon Studios announced a "watch and win" sweepstakes that ran during the Spike Video Game Awards, which aired on December 8, 2012.
-The winner of the contest would be flown to High Moon Studios and will appear as an in-game character in the Deadpool video game.
+The winner of the contest would be flown to High Moon Studios and appear as an in-game character in the Deadpool video game.
 The winner appears in the game as a unique big-headed enemy that Deadpool mentions was supposed to be the pizza delivery man at the start of the game.
-The winner of this contest was Bill Salina, a Database Administrator from Atlanta, GA.
-He appears as the character Storm Thrower, who as he is attacked will name off pizzas.
+The winner of the contest was Bill Salina, a database administrator from Atlanta, Georgia.
+He appears as the character Storm Thrower, who, as he is attacked, will name off pizzas.

-Release
+Release and availability

-The game was released for Microsoft Windows, PlayStation 3 and Xbox 360.
-A Microsoft Windows version had been announced, with a full list of achievements available in the Deadpool video game, having been leaked via the digital distributor Steam.
+The game was released for PlayStation 3, Windows, and Xbox 360.
+A full list of achievements had leaked via the digital distributor Steam.
 The ESRB rating page was also updated to list a PC version of the game.

 Pre-orders were announced by several retail outlets.
 GameStop and EBGames released the Merc with a Map Pack DLC.
 Two new maps are also added, the GRT Plaza and Inside the Tower to Deadpool Challenge mode, and also two bonus costumes, the D-Pooly and Uncanny X-Force suits only for use in the unlockable Infinite mode where stats are tracked on a global leaderboard.

+Removal and eighth-generation ports

-On January 1, 2014, Activision's license to create games with Marvel comics characters expired, resulting in Deadpool: The Video Game and numerous other Marvel titles published by Activision to be removed from online storefronts such as Steam and PSN.
+On January 1, 2014, Activision's license to create games with Marvel comics characters expired, resulting in Deadpool and numerous other Marvel Games titles published by Activision to be removed from online storefronts such as Steam and PlayStation Network, and Xbox Live.
+Activision no longer had a right to make downloadable content, trading cards, and patches to the game.
+Despite this, on July 15, 2015, Deadpool was made available for purchase on Steam for PC again.
+The title was made no longer available to purchase from the Steam store again on November 16, 2017, but players who purchased it while it was available are still able to download and play the game through the Steam client.

 On August 31, 2015, Activision announced that they would remaster the game for the PlayStation 4 and Xbox One.
 The game was re-released in November 17 in North America and Australia, and November 20 in the United Kingdom.
-It is unknown how Activision reacquired the rights to re-publish Deadpool, but it is believed that the re-release was timed to help promote the then-upcoming Deadpool feature film, released a few months after the next-gen version of the game.
+It is unknown how Activision reacquired the rights to re-publish Deadpool, but it is believed that the re-release was timed to help promote the then-upcoming Deadpool film, released a few months after the next-gen version of the game.

+The game has since been delisted again.